 Prerequisites: Completion of one intellectual property law course (Patents, Trademarks and Unfair Competition, Copyrights, or the Intellectual Property Law Survey).
-The grade for this seminar will be based primarily on the submission of a paper, which may be used to satisfy the Advanced Writing Requirement.
+The grade for this seminar will be based primarily on the final exam.

 Current & Previous Instructors: